 Funding Opportunities for Anthropology Students

 The Department of Anthropology manages its Harper-Ellis endowment fund to support anthropology students and majors by offering a variety of opportunities to complement and enrich their studies in anthropology with travel, internships, and research projects relevant to their coursework.
 See the links below for information on eligibility and application guidelines:

 The department maintains a list of summer ethnographic field schools.
-These programs may be supported by departmental and College-wide funding opportunities, including the Anthropology Summer Internship Program.
+These programs may be supported by departmental and College-wide funding opportunities.

 College-wide Funding Opportunities